gowtham1723/gowtham1723.github.io/_pages/about.md

 ---
 permalink: /
-title: "A Short Bio"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Welcome to my website!
-Gowtham Premananth received the Bachelor of Science honors degree in Computer engineering from University of Jaffna, Sri Lanka, in 2021.
-He is currently a Ph.D. student in electrical and computer engineering at the University of Maryland, College Park, MD, USA, working with Carol Espy-Wilson.
+I’m Gowtham Premananth.
+I earned my Bachelor of Science honors degree in Engineering specializing in Computer Engineering from the University of Jaffna, Sri Lanka, in 2021.
+Currently, I am pursuing a Ph.D. in Electrical and Computer Engineering at the University of Maryland, College Park, where I have the privilege of working with Carol Espy-Wilson.

-Gowtham’s research is primarily on speech communication.
-He combines knowledge of digital signal processing, speech science, linguistics, computer vision and machine learning to conduct interdisciplinary research in the detection and monitoring of mental health using human speech.
+My research focuses on speech communication, where I integrate concepts from digital signal processing, speech science, linguistics, computer vision, and machine learning.
+I aim to conduct interdisciplinary research that explores the detection and monitoring of various mental health disorders through human speech.

 Latest News
 ===============